yellow-digital/three-webc/README.md

 ## Why webcomponents?
 By using webcomponents you can make visual composition, this greatly improves the development experience without loosing the ability to code.
 Also the DOM brings some very powerfull tools, for example by using `document.queryElement` you can write complex queries.
 For example you can quickly query certain components and remove it from the scene by doing: `[...document.querySelectorAll('t-mesh')].forEach(e => e.remove())` (just from your code or even directly from your inspectors console)

-## Community

-- [Discord] for chat & help

 # Contribution
 We welcome any input.
-You can get in contact with us at [Discord].
 If you create your own webcomponent (for physics, particle system, custom shaders, ...) , please let us know so we can maintain a curated list of addons.

+## Community

+- [Discord] for chat & help

 [discord]: https://discord.gg/fatjexFHNr
 [threejs]: https://github.com/mrdoob/three.js